Find my work in TV shows and films, commercial print and video, across red carpets, and maybe even in your own closet.

 Hi, I’m Kat, an ethical & inclusive wardrobe stylist, fashion designer, writer, and blogger with a passion for inclusive fashion with a conscience.
 My first fashion love was a lavender sequin dress from Burlington Coat Factory when I was about four years-old.
-Purple was my favorite color because I loved grape flavor, and sequins were my favorite because sequins.
-Later, I made style decisions based largely on the same principles.
 My biggest fashion influence as a teen was the Delia*s catalog and it still rules my style brain eleventy years later.

 RECORD SCRATCH LET'S GET ONE THING STRAIGHT RIGHT NOW: